0rayev/go-ad-service/README.md

 ## OpenTelemetry Tracing Setup

-The tracing setup is defined in the tracing.go file under pkg/tracing/.
-In this project, the tracing system uses the stdout exporter, which prints trace information to the console in a human-readable format.
+This project implements tracing using OpenTelemetry, specifically configured for Jaeger.
+The tracing setup is defined in the tracing.go file located in the pkg/tracing/ directory.
+The tracing system utilizes an OTLP exporter via HTTP to send traces to the Jaeger endpoint specified in the configuration file.

 ## Prometheus Metrics